leomonta/PSC/README.md

 ...|...............................................................................................|

 UUID    => The author UUID
-MSGID   => The message ID, an unsigned 32bit integer profressing from 0 Body    => The body of the message as a UTF-8 list Resname => A list of resources names, names are always 64bits stored on hex notation
+MSGID   => The message ID, an unsigned 32bit integer progressing from 0 Body    => The body of the message as a UTF-8 list Resname => A list of resources names, names are always 64bits
 ```

 ### Resources